We presume writing and compiling software programs is easy. But it's not.

 I gathered that multi-platform compatibility is another strong point for users.
 Several reviews praise the tool’s flexibility in supporting testing across mobile apps, browsers, desktop software, and enterprise systems.
 The ability to launch and test in varied environments is seen as a key advantage for teams with diverse application stacks.

-There’s a noticeable appreciation for the tool’s support for multiple scripting languages like C++, Python, and JavaScript.
-This seems to give development teams the freedom to tailor their automation processes based on the languages and platforms they’re already using.
+The tool’s support for multiple scripting languages, such as C++, Python, and JavaScript, is appreciated.
+This gives development teams the freedom to tailor their automation processes based on the languages and platforms they’re already using.
+According to G2 Data, 85% of users praised its ability to automate a wide range of test types as needed.

-On a positive note, I noticed several mentions of responsive customer support.
-Users say the support team is quick to assist and helpful in resolving issues, which appears to significantly improve their overall testing experience.
+On a positive note, I found the platform’s responsive customer support particularly helpful.
+While occasional queries may take a little extra time to resolve, the support team is consistently quick to assist and effective at addressing issues, which greatly enhances the overall testing experience.

 What I like about Keysight Eggplant